marvin52/jquery-alphaID/README.md

 jquery-alphaID
 ==============
-Hello Ladies and Gentleman's this is the baggining of the revolution!
+Hello Ladies and Gentleman's this is the baggining of the revolution! teste